 170 miles southwest of Midland

-Take a day trip to the edge of the Chihuahuan Desert, located between Big Bend National Park and the Davis Mountains, and discover the renowned town of Alpine.
-Downtown offers an array of art galleries, antique shops, bookstores and distinct restaurants.
+Take a day trip to the edge of the Chihuahuan desert – between Big Bend National Park and the Davis Mountains – and discover renowned destination Alpine, where downtown art galleries, antique shops, bookstores and distinct restaurants await.
 Boasting tree-lined streets and Sul Ross State University, it’s a favored stop of cross-country bicyclists and commonly used as base for visitors exploring the high desert country, mountain ranges and Rio Grande canyons.

 Take in a rodeo, enjoy a Cowboys baseball game at historic Kokernot Field or bask in summer theater productions under the stars.
 Museum of the Big Bend, on the university campus, features exhibits and collections relating to the prehistory and history of the Big Bend of Texas and northern Mexico.
 The Yana & Marty Davis Map Collection is one of the largest and most diverse collections of Texas maps in the world.

 Trappings of Texas, the longest-running event of its kind in the country, has been exhibiting cowboy gear and fine Western art since 1986.
 Big Bend Trading Company, the museum’s gift shop, hosts a wealth of books on the Big Bend area plus clothing, gifts and crafts.

 Balmorhea State Park

 (432) 375‑2370 | www.tpwd.texas.gov/state-parks/balmorhea